ryOS ryOS / Docs

 Two-Layer Architecture

-• Metadata Layer (Zustand + localStorage): File paths, names, types, UUIDs, timestamps, and status
+• Metadata Layer (Zustand + IndexedDB): File paths, names, types, UUIDs, timestamps, and status

 • Content Layer (IndexedDB): Actual file content indexed by UUID for efficient storage